martkartasev/BTBackchainingRL/README.md

 ### Bootstrapping

-If the installation for the Malmo wheel was successful, you can run the
+If the installation for the Malmo wheel was successful, you can run the [bootstrap_malmo()](https://github.com/martkartasev/BTBackchainingRL/blob/0ffacf839f9e8bd1c7217bc75bea5c3e0523d79c/malmo_bootstrap.py#L6) to automatically download the necessary files for malmo.

+N.B!
+Sometimes the necessary libraries are not automatically picked up by python.
+Seems to be an error in how the wheel is set up.
+In such a case you can add the [library folder](https://github.com/martkartasev/BTBackchainingRL/tree/master/malmolibrary) to your python path.

+Once bootstrapping is complete you can run Malmo from [run_malmo()](https://github.com/martkartasev/BTBackchainingRL/blob/0ffacf839f9e8bd1c7217bc75bea5c3e0523d79c/malmo_bootstrap.py#L11)

 # How to run
+Once you have done a manual installation or bootstrapped, you should be able to run Malmo locally.

 Once Malmo is running, you can start one of the test mission configurations in [main](https://github.com/martkartasev/BTBackchainingRL/blob/master/main.py) to train an agent.